xma711/notebook/machine_learning/sample_complexity/README.md

 and at the end we choose the hi that results in a smallest test error?
 This method should be nicknamed "Test risk minimization"..

-The h that results in a smallest test error is no longer the best for the population, because this h could be overfitting the test data!!
+The h that results in a smallest test error is no longer the best for the population, because this h could be overfitting the test data!
 This means that the Test Risk Minimization algo has a limit itself.
 When the number of hypothesis classes increases to a certain limit, the population error actually increases, because the overall estimation error increases.

-Therefore, it seems that with a test dataset, the bias-complexity tradeoff is still there!
+Therefore, it seems that with a test dataset, the bias-complexity tradeoff is still there.
 Because while we are pushing the approximation error to 0, the estimation error starts to increases when the number of hypothesis classes reaches certain number.

 To reduce the estimation error further, there is no way but to increase the sample size.